makielskis/botscript/README.md

 About
 -----

 Botscript is a library thats main target is to make life easier when programming browser game bots.
 But it can also be used for other HTTP based activities.
  It comes with a handy python API that can be used to build nifty user interfaces or other services around botscript.

 Botscript makes heavy use of the Boost C++ extensions.
 Other external libraries used are: Lua 5.2, pugixml 1.0 and HTML Tidy.

 Build external libraries
 ------------------------

+### Python
+  - Install the python development package from your package management (Linux) or download the required files (Windows)

 ### Boost
   - Download Boost 1.48.0 from boost.org